OlaYZen/MSI-Downloader/README.md

 #### Optional Extras
 ---
 - `license`: A boolean flag to enable/disable the MIT license showing on script start.

+- `debug`: A boolean flag to enable/disable debug mode.
+When enabled, additional debug information will be logged to help with troubleshooting.

 ### Date Configuration
 ---